CIE-PESU/DE10_FPGA/README.md

-# DE10_FPGA
+# AI Hardware Acceleration on the DE10_FPGA

-This repository is a compilation of FPGA experiments on the Intel Cyclone V DE10 FPGA board.
+This repository is a compilation AI Hardware Accelerator Concepts implemented on the Intel Cyclone V DE10 FPGA board.
-The following is the structure of this repository:

 *